 Anxiety is essentially uncontrollable stress, and stress has a known effect on your organs.
 Your skin is the largest organ in your body, so it's only natural that some people develop skin problems as a result of their anxiety.

-Anxiety-produced skin issues are actually a fairly common symptom, and many people find that their anxiety causes them to grow red and pink blotches on their skin that occasionally itch or burn.
+Anxiety-produced skin issues are a fairly common symptom, and many people find that their anxiety causes them to develop red and pink blotches on their skin that occasionally itch or burn.

 Your Other Anxiety Symptoms